Pennsylvania Sports Betting

-Pennsylvania's high barrier of entry due to a one-time $10-million license fee, plus a 36% tax rate for operators, makes it an undesirable market for many smaller players in the space.
+Pennsylvania's high barrier of entry due to a one-time $10-million license fee, plus a 36% tax rate for operators, can make it an undesirable market for many smaller sportsbook players in the space.

 Colorado is seeing rapid expansion with innovative Nevada sportsbooks Circa and Westgate entering their markets.
-We won't see that in Pennsylvania — only the richest operators who can afford to lose money for awhile will enter right now, or books tied to existing casinos.
+We won't see that in Pennsylvania — only the wealthiest operators who can afford to lose money for a while will join right now, or books tied to existing casinos.

-Despite heavy casino influence in the state, Pennsylvania did the right thing and chose to allow for online sign-ups and deposits.
+Despite heavy casino influence in the state, PA did the right thing and allowed for online sign-ups and deposits.
 That gives sports bettors more betting options since they can sign up for a handful of different sportsbooks with ease.